How to Dress Like the Stylish 1950s Woman

 The designs of the 1950s clothes required a shapely figure with the curves in the right places . . . showing distinct hip lines and distinguishable busts.

-But though the styles look best when a woman's waist is small, for those who weren't naturally endowed with a close to the perfect figure, girdles, waist cinchers and general body-shapers provided the desired hourglass shape required of most mid-20th-century fashion.
+But though the styles look best when a woman's waist is small, for those who weren't naturally endowed with a close-to-the-perfect figure, girdles, waist cinchers and general body shapers provided the desired hourglass shape required of most mid-20th-century fashion.

 No comments: